mrdudz/portris/readme.txt

 - Java
 - AppleCommander-ac-1.6.0.jar

+To build the gamate image (which doesnt work yet) you will need

+- gamate-fixcart

 Some things will probably also require a bash shell - this stuff must be found and removed/replaced by generic makefile commands.